Documents to download

 In England, Wales, and Northern Ireland there are nine qualification levels, ranging from entry level (which has three sub-levels) to level 8.
 The higher the level, the more difficult the qualification.
 Level 3 qualifications are mainly taken by young people after their GCSEs (level 2).

 The Department for Education (DfE) approves level 3 qualifications submitted by awarding bodies/organisations for public funding if they meet certain criteria.
-These are then included on the Education and Skills Funding Agency’s (ESFA) approved qualifications list.
-Further education providers receive funding from the ESFA to deliver level 3 qualifications on this list to their students as part of study programmes, or T Level programmes.
+These are then included on the List of Qualifications approved for funding.
+Further education providers receive funding to deliver level 3 qualifications on this list to their students as part of study programmes, or T Level programmes.

 Most young people pursuing a level 3 qualification in England are studying for AS/A Levels.
 Students interested in studying technical or vocational qualifications have generally taken Applied General qualifications, which include qualifications commonly known by their brand name, such as BTECs and Cambridge Technicals.
-Since September 2020, the Government has also begun rolling out T Levels, which are two-year technical qualifications equivalent in size to three A Levels.
+Since September 2020, the government has been rolling out T Levels, which are two-year technical qualifications equivalent in size to three A Levels.

 How will the new system work?